Category: publishing project

 Nanodeities

-A small god by Richard Tingley Have you seen my Twitter bot, @deitygalaxy?
+Have you seen my Twitter bot, @deitygalaxy?
 When the nose of Iohraï-ses, god of turtles in the hamlet of Nether Opthowichmoor-by-the-Water, grows significantly more turtle-like, it is usually a sign that they are feeling perceptive.
 Iohraï-ses is needy.
-Reply to him please? #Iohraïses #turtles — All the Deities […]
+Reply to him please? #Iohraïses #turtles — Nanodeities (@deitygalaxy) January 27, 2022 Deity Galaxy, AKA All The…

 -